Spentine/Spentris/documentation/docs.md

         nextQueue: [], // {string[]} where each string represents a piece
         refillQueue: 5, // {number} mininum number of pieces in the queue at any given time
+        currentPiece: // {Piece} where it is the current piece

+        holdPiece: // {(string | null) the current hold piece represented by a string

         eventEmitter: new EventEmitter(); // {EventEmitter}
       }